hniksic/gitsync/README.md

 ```
 $ gitsync jump+megalodon-int-dev.node
-Sending afcc060c..71e4cae0
+Sending 71e4cae0..9be29a91
-Resetting jump+megalodon-int-dev.node:work/ae to 71e4cae0
+Resetting jump+megalodon-int-dev.node:work/ae to 9be29a91
 Applying uncommitted:
  src/Cargo.toml |    2 +-
- src/platforms/sky/src/proc/bin/vod_meta_load.rs |    7 ++++---
- 2 files changed, 5 insertions(+), 4 deletions(-)
+ 1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-In this example the commit range `afcc060c..71e4cae0` was found missing on the remote server, so those commits were packed up and sent.
-After that, the remote branch was reset to `71e4cae0`.
+In this example the commit range `71e4cae0..9be29a91` was found missing on the remote server, so those commits were packed up and sent.
+After that, the remote branch was reset to `9be29a91`.
 Finally, uncommitted changes were applied to the remote working tree.
-If it is unnecessary to pack commits (e.g. because you've locally done `git reset --hard HEAD^`), `gitsync` will detect that and omit that step.
-Likewise, if there is no uncommitted local data, `gitsync` won't "apply uncommitted".
+If it is unnecessary to send commits (e.g. because you've locally done `git reset --hard HEAD^`), `gitsync` will detect it and omit that step.
+Likewise, if there are no uncommitted local changes, `gitsync` won't be "applying uncommitted".

 ## Emacs